Tired of guessing games when hanging heavy items in your old house and desperate to find a reliable wall stud?

 Once you believe you’ve located a wall stud, you have only one way to confirm this: Drill a hole in the wall area where you’ve located the stud and see if you hit wood.

-Safety first, however: Before you proceed, use your circuit breaker to turn off the power.
-The last thing you want is to hit a wire as you drill.
+Safety first, however: Before you break open your well-organized tool chest to get to it, locate your circuit breaker to turn off the power.
+The last thing you want to do is fire up your cordless drill and hit a wire as you’re drilling.

 If you’ve found a stud, good.
 If not, try the following method: Take a wire hanger, untwist it, and bend it to form a right angle.
 Insert this improvised tool into the drilled hole and feel around for a stud.